Skip to main content

 Cork on a Fork Fest Champions Community, Inclusivity, Diversity and Sustainability

 Community is at the heart of our festival, which is a collaboration between everyone in the food scene in Cork.
 Cork on a Fork fosters connections between businesses, chefs, producers, farmers, makers, food entrepreneurs, food writers, and stakeholders, creating opportunities for partnerships and skill-sharing.
 The festival plays a crucial role in supporting local food and drinks businesses and promoting Cork as a world-class food tourism destination.
 Designed to be accessible and inclusive, Cork on a Fork Fest offers a mix of ticketed and free events, and showcases the multiculturalism of our city.
-Cork on a Fork promotes eco-friendly practices, focuses on local produce, and highlights responsible food consumption and food security.
-It inspires people to connect with our food, our harbour, our land, and each other.
+We promotes eco-friendly practices, focus on local produce, and highlight responsible food consumption and food security.

 Get involved